Why study Wildlife Conservation with Foundation Year at Liverpool John Moores University?

 Ecology Field Skills

 In this module you will examine different standardised methods used for ecological censuses and surveys in the UK.
 Field experience is provided and different sampling techniques are dealt with in depth during lectures and during fieldwork abroad, with the aim of explaining the quantitative framework on which they are based in addition to providing practical experience of their execution in the field.
 You will also learn how to digitise spatial data and produce maps using GIS which you will then use to analyse spatial data on habitat and vegetation features.

 This module enables you to examine how ecological and evolutionary factors affect the survival and reproductive behaviour of animals.
 The role of ecological and evolutionary selection pressures to maximise inclusive fitness in wild animals is stressed.
 Particular emphasis is placed on the design and interpretation of a behavioural time budget study on zoo animals.

 This module provides a broad introduction to fundamental aspects of marine and freshwater biology, including basic oceanography, limnology and productivity in the marine and freshwater environment.
 Different marine and freshwater habitat types found in various parts of the world are introduced, and their biological (e.g. ecology, animal behaviour) and physical characteristics are discussed.
 The exploitation and conservation of these ecosystems are also considered.

-This module will be taught through lectures to teach you about technology and their applications in conservation.
+This module will be taught through lectures to teach you about technology and their applications.
 Computer practicals will be used to teach you how to process and analyse the data collected, workshops look at building and setting up the technology, and fieldtrips allow you to gain experience in using the technology.